halis/caught-promise/README.md

 # caught-promise
-This Promise will never throw and Unhandled Rejection (hopefully)
+This Promise will never throw an Unhandled Rejection (hopefully)